cerebrl/forgerock-sample-web-react/README.md

 - Using [this utility (`mkcert`) can help simplify the process of creating trusted certs](https://github.com/FiloSottile/mkcert)
 - After following `mkcert`'s installation guide and simple example of creating certs, you should have two files: `example.com+5.pem` & `example.com+5-key.pem`

-  (Ensure these two files are in the root of this project; you can name them whatever you want since you configure them in your `.env` file)
+  (Ensure these two files are at the root of this project; you can name them whatever you want since you configure them in your `.env` file)

 > **WARNING: Self-signed certificates or certificates not from an industry-recognized, certificate authority (CA) should never be used in production.**